christianhg/selection-terminology/README.md

 ![Text selection](text-selection.png)

 The selection starts before "2B" and ends after "3E".
 This can be directly read from looking at the selection.
-You might be tempted to suggest that the anchor is before "2B" and the focus is after "3E" as well.
+You might then be tempted to suggest that the anchor is before "2B" and the focus is after "3E" as well.
 However, this is impossible to deduce without knowing how the selection was created.
-If the selection was created from top to bottom, anchor/focus would line up with start/end, but if the selection was created from bottom to top, anchor/focus would be reversed.
+If the selection was created from top to bottom, anchor and focus would line up with start and end, but if the selection was created from bottom to top, anchor and focus would be reversed.
 The focus can thus be either before "2B" or after "3E" depending on the selection direction.

 ## The Use of Anchor/Focus

-Simply knowing the start/end of a selection isn't enough to derive the anchor/focus, but that is not true the other way around.
+Simply knowing the start/end of a selection isn't enough to derive the anchor/focus.
+This is only true the other way around.
 Given a piece of content and a selection anchor/focus pair it's possible to derive the selection start and end.

 Misc. characters: